ONSdigital/eq-design-history/app/posts/2023-07-11-creating-a-list.md

 ![screenshot of a long list of checkboxes](/creating-a-list/checkboxes.png "")

-Because we now understood the business need to be for the user to report the prices of only the relevent products on a list, we could make this a better interaction by:
+Because we now understood the business need to be for the user to report the prices of only the relevant products on a list, we could make this a better interaction by:
-1. Allowing the user to create a 'short list' of only the relevant products by checking off each relvant one from a longer list
+1. Allowing the user to create a 'short list' of only the relevant products by checking off each relevant one from a longer list
-2. Looping through that short list with exising EQ functionality to ask the follow-up question
+2. Looping through that short list with existing EQ functionality to ask the follow-up question

 Instead of using 40+ radios or a select dropdown, and relying on a user remembering which one they had already completed, we had a slightly longer interaction but a much lower cognitive burden.
 It was also much more accessibile.